ladachr-dot/vtools-genomics/src/vtools/haplo_converter/README.md

 - **Static fallback dictionary** (~300 entries) for top-level nodes (`R`, `I`, `J`, …) not covered by SNP markers
 - **Detailed output statuses**: `matched_by_name_snp`, `matched_by_alternate_snp`, `ambiguous_multiple_yfull_matches`, `not_found_in_yfull_tree`, `missing_snp`
 - **Excel output**: auto-sized columns + frozen header row (`freeze_panes`)
-- **Desktop GUI** with a progress bar for both JSON import and file conversion
 - **CLI mode** for scripted/batch use

 ---